 The universal physical principle, regulating any - already known and still undiscovered - physical interactions, is the Principle of Least Action (the Hamilton's Principle).
 The Principle of Least Action (PLA) always meets 'the principle of sufficiency of the existential triad', i.e. STM.
-9, and represents the interaction-control-information for physical systems.
-As the interaction-control-information for the interaction between matter and information, PLA determines the character of this interaction, see STM.
-9. For example, PLA determines the character of (bosonic) fields, which, in turn, implement the interaction between (fermionic) substance.
+9, and represents the interaction-control-information (enmorfía of interaction) for physical systems.
+As the enmorfía of interaction between matter and information, PLA determines the character of this interaction, see STM.
+9. For example, PLA determines the character of (bosonic) fields, which, in turn, implement the interaction between (fermionic) substances.
+In this way, PLA leaves a 'fingerprint' on physical natter and on physical laws, as well: all (already known and still not discovered) physical laws are derivable from PLA, the entire physical matter is formed so that PLA is fulfilled.